History of Success

 He later presented his findings at the LMU Undergraduate Research Symposium, an annual opportunity for students to present their research to a large audience.

-“I concluded that for a short period of time many in Germany tried to ignore their Nazis past,” he said.
+“I concluded that for a short period of time many in Germany tried to ignore their nation's Nazis past,” he said.
 “But a cultural war soon intervened, splitting public sentiment as to whether to acknowledge the past or sweep it under the proverbial rug.”

 Outside his varied slate of academic and service pursuits, Sean also sat on the BCLA Student Engagement and Success Committee, a De Colores trip leader and a Resident Minister for Sullivan Hall.